7. DOG ENDS

 Zachary Turkle

 A very gentle soul, dependable, brave, resolute when the occasion demanded.
 A talented artist who captured what was around him with an unparalleled eye for detail.
 He loved life and made the experience for others as enjoyable as he evidently found it for himself.
 In summary, one of life’s best.
 A special creative talent, wonderful personality, loyal husband, doting father and a precious son we were always proud of.
 It’s just a pity he was absolute shite at evading packs of dogs that were after his blood.
-Rest in Pieces our dear child.
+Rest in Pieces dear son.

 Christopher Blaine Yolande